jiexi/.../fish/README.md

 Configuration for [fish shell](https://fishshell.com/).

 ## Init
-`init.sh` sets fish as the current user's shell.
+`init.sh` sets fish as the current user's shell and updates autocompletions.